Skip to main content

 Hank Phillippi Ryan

-Hank Phillippi Ryan is the USA Today bestselling author of 15 psychological thrillers, winning the most prestigious awards in the genre: five Agathas, five Anthonys, and the coveted Mary Higgins Clark Award.
-She is also on-air investigative reporter for Boston’s WHDH-TV, with 37 EMMYs and dozens more journalism honors.
-Her current novel is ONE WRONG WORD, a twisty non-stop story of gaslighting, manipulation, and murder.
-Hank is the co-host and founder of THE BACK ROOM, host of CRIME TIME on A Mighty Blaze, and co-host of FIRST CHAPTER FUN.
-She lives in Boston with her husband, a criminal defense and civil rights attorney.
+Hank Phillippi Ryan is the USA Today bestselling author of 16 psychological thrillers, winning the most prestigious awards in the genre: five Agathas, five Anthonys, and the coveted Mary Higgins Clark Award.
+She is also on-air investigative reporter for Boston's WHDH-TV, with 37 EMMYs and dozens more journalism honors for her groundbreaking journalism.
+National book critics call her “a superb and gifted storyteller.”
+Her current novel is the cat-and-mouse standalone ONE WRONG WORD.
+Hank is host of THE BACK ROOM, CRIME TIME on A Mighty Blaze, and FIRST CHAPTER FUN.
+Her upcoming novel is ALL THIS COULD BE YOURS, publishing in September 2025 from Minotaur Books.

 8 Comments